SyriusEngine/SyriusUtils/README.md

 - Commonly used enums.

 # Build
+## Platforms
+The project should work on the following reference platforms:
+- Windows 11
+- Ubuntu 20.04

+But any platform that has a C++17 compliant compiler should work.
+The reference platforms are tested in the CI with the following compilers:
+- MSVC
+- GCC
+- Clang

 ## Dependencies
 This repo has no dependencies (except for the build utils submodule).
 When building the tests, gtest is required but is pulled automatically by CMake.